Jenniferazeng/hyphenateinc.github.io/pages/server/server_message_history.md

 The export chat log interface is not a real-time interface, and there is a certain delay in getting success, so it cannot be used as a real-time pull message interface.
 The following APIs require enterprise administrator privileges to access.

-Chat logs need to be exported using the REST API, which can be tested online by using the [Chat REST API](http://api-docs.easemob.com/) embedded in the documentation for online testing.
+Chat logs need to be exported using the Platform API, which can be tested online by using the [Chat Platform API](http://api-docs.easemob.com/) embedded in the documentation for online testing.

 <table border="1" cellspacing="0" bordercolor="#000000">
   <tr>